Roots (1977 miniseries): Production

-The miniseries was directed by Marvin J. Chomsky, John Erman, David Greene and Gilbert Moses.
+The miniseries was directed by Marvin J. Chomsky, John Erman, David Greene, and Gilbert Moses.
 It was produced by Stan Margulies.
 David L. Wolper was executive producer.
 The score was composed by Gerald Fried, and Quincy Jones for only the first episode.
-Many familiar white TV actors, such as Ed Asner (from The Mary Tyler Moore Show), Chuck Connors (The Rifleman), Lorne Greene (Bonanza and later Battlestar Galactica), Robert Reed (The Brady Bunch), and Ralph Waite (The Waltons), were cast against type as slave holders and traders.
+Many familiar white TV actors, such as Ed Asner (from The Mary Tyler Moore Show), Chuck Connors (The Rifleman), Lorne Greene (Bonanza and later Battlestar Galactica), Robert Reed (The Brady Bunch), and Ralph Waite (The Waltons) were cast against type as slave holders and traders.
 ABC television executives "got cold feet" after seeing the brutality depicted in the series and attempted to cut the network's predicted losses by airing the series over eight consecutive nights in January in one fell swoop.
 The Museum of Broadcast Communications recounts the apprehensions that Roots would flop, and how this made ABC prepare the format:

 Musical score and soundtrack

-The film score was composed, arranged and conducted by Quincy Jones, and the soundtrack album was released on the A&M label in 1977.
+The majority of the miniseries' score, including the main "Mural" theme heard during the opening credits, was by veteran composer Gerald Fried.
+Quincy Jones contributed music for the first episode, however, and he and Fried each earned an Emmy for their work on that installment.

+An album titled Roots: The Saga of an American Family, featuring music from and inspired by the program and re-arranged and conducted by Jones, became a hit for A&M in 1977.
+The original soundtrack was released the following year.

-AllMusic's Richard S. Ginell said "Quincy Jones has been threatening to write a long tone poem sketching the history of black music for decades now, and he has yet to do it.
+In explaining the impetus for Jones' version, AllMusic critic Richard S. Ginell noted that the composer "has been threatening to write a long tone poem sketching the history of black music for decades now, and he has yet to do it.
 This project, rushed out in the wake of the 1977 TV miniseries Roots, is about as close as he has come.
 A brief (28 minutes) immaculately produced and segued suite, Roots quickly traces a timeline from Africa to the Civil War, incorporating ancient and modern African influences (with Letta Mbulu as the featured vocalist), a sea shanty, field hollers and fiddle tunes, snippets of dialogue from Roots actor Lou Gossett, and some Hollywood-style movie cues. ...
 Though some prominent jazzers turn up in the orchestra, there is not a trace of jazz to be heard.
 This is a timely souvenir of a cultural phenomenon, but merely a curiosity for jazz fans".